Post

 • Stored fuels and automotive products

-• Dry-cleaned clothing Three of the most dangerous VOC’s include:
+Three of the most dangerous VOCs include:

-Formaldehyde - A known carcinogen, yet it is still used in cleaning products, permanent press fabrics, wallpapers, furniture, and mattresses.
-It is a respiratory irritant that can cause dizziness, insomnia, headaches and rashes.
-Perchloroethylene – an organic solvent used by many dry cleaners, despite the fact that it can damage the liver, kidneys and vision.
-It has been listed by the Environmental Protection Agency (EPA) as a hazardous air pollutant, and comprises 90% of all groundwater pollution in the U.S.
+Perchloroethylene – An organic solvent used by many dry cleaners, despite the fact that it can damage the liver, kidneys, and vision.
+It has been listed by the Environmental Protection Agency (EPA) as a hazardous air pollutant and comprises 90% of all groundwater pollution in the U.S.

 Steps to Reduce Exposure:

-• Throw away partially used containers of old or unneeded chemicals safely – because gases can leak from closed containers
+• Throw away partially used containers of old or unneeded chemicals safely – because gases can leak from closed containers.

-• Ban smoking in the home – cigarette smoke contains benzene, a known human carcinogen
+• Ban smoking in the home – cigarette smoke contains benzene, a known human carcinogen.

-• Air out your dry-cleaned clothes outside before bringing them into the house
+• Air out your dry-cleaned clothes outside before bringing them into the house.

-• Avoid plug-ins or air fresheners o Baking soda or vinegar with lemon juice in small dishes absorbs odors around the house o Prevent cooking odors by simmering vinegar on the stove while cooking (1 tbsp. in 1 cup water)
+• Prevent cooking odors by simmering vinegar on the stove while cooking (1 tbsp. in 1 cup water).

-• Grind up a slice of lemon in the garbage disposal
+• Grind up a slice of lemon in the garbage disposal.

-• Simmer water and cinnamon or other spices on the stove o Place bowls of scented dried herbs and flowers in a room
+• Place bowls of scented dried herbs and flowers in a room.

 You May Also Like